henkjanwils/bootstrappy-with-theme/README.md

 Visit `localhost:3000` and confirm that the theme should work

 # If you find the solution?
-Please push a Pull Request
+Please push a Pull Request and earn a big beer! :beer: